 Consider who you're getting into bed with

-If it's not feasible for you to ask for payment up front, because you track time and charge accordingly, then do some background checks on every client before work begins.
-It does no harm to use the UK Government's free Companies House register.
-You'll be able to discover a lot about a business – company overviews, directors, registered office address, etc. Enough to see if it's legit.
+If it's not feasible for you to ask for payment upfront, because you track time and charge accordingly, then do some background checks on every client before work begins.
+Use the UK Government's free Companies House register.
+You'll be able to discover a lot about a business – company overviews, directors, registered office address, etc. It'll reveal if it's legit.

 Because what you have to ask yourself is this – can you trust the client in question?
 Do you think they'll be able to pay you on time?
 A little research will go a long way, and perhaps save you from any hassle further down the line.